 By supporting people living with dementia to get outdoors and enjoy walking, we can all help people with the condition, and their carers, live well.

 Transport for London sponsors three walking weekends every year to help Londoners enjoy the city’s best walking routes and motivate people to walk more often.
 ‘Autumn Ambles’ takes place in September, ‘Spring into Summer’ in May and ‘Winter Wanders’ in January.
 To see all walks, visit the Walk London website.

 In his draft Transport Strategy, the Mayor wants Londoners to walk for at least 20 minutes each day to keep mentally and physically healthy.
-At TfL, we are making a wide range of improvements to London’s streets, junctions and public spaces, including the installation of more than 1,700 Legible London signs across the Capital, making it easier and more enjoyable to walk around London.
+At TfL, we’ve installed more than 1,700 Legible London signs across the Capital, making it easier and more enjoyable to walk around London.